 - Regard the job equally as one would regard an off-campus, non-student position

 - Student employment is more than merely earning money to offset educational expenses.
 The work experience students gain can be invaluable both academically and upon graduation.

-- My student employee no longer has the option to submit an E-timesheet for a continuing job.
+- My student employee no longer has the option to submit a timesheet for a continuing job.
 What does this mean?

 - When are students paid?

 Students are paid semi-monthly.
 Pay days are normally on the 7th and 22nd of the month.
 Should the pay day fall on a Saturday, pay will be issued the previous Friday.
 Should the pay day fall on a Sunday, pay will be issued the following Monday.
 See the payroll calendar for a current list of pay dates.

 All student employment earnings are considered taxable by the IRS.
 By default, a portion of a student's earnings will be withheld from each paycheck and sent to the IRS as income tax.
 Students can adjust the amount withheld from their paychecks by changing their withholding elections in USFWorks.
 Other taxes, such as Medicare and Social Security taxes are generally assessed when students are enrolled less than full time, including summer and winter intersession.
 Please note that these are only guidelines, as tax law is complicated.
 If a student has questions regarding the taxability of earnings, the student should consult with a certified tax professional.